Tiv people: Traditional marriage

-Marriage is, of course, one of the prominent features of Tiv culture, which is quite rich and developed in many areas.
+Marriage is a prominent feature of Tiv culture.
 Traditional marriage among the Tiv is still seen as a significant cultural occasion.
 Tiv's marriage is not just the union between a husband and a wife but the entire family.

 Yamshe: This type of marriage was practiced by the fore-fathers and involves the exchange of sisters to marry couples.
 Previously, two men might swap sisters or families, exchanging daughters for spouses.
 A man looking for a wife who comes across another looking for a wife will exchange daughters or sisters.

 Kwase Tsuen: This is a union induced by captivity.
-A man would kidnap a girl forcefully, or a family would do it for their son.
+A man would kidnap a woman forcefully, or a family would do it for their son.
 It is used in some remote Tiv areas.

 Iye: In Tiv land, courtship or dating is the norm.
-The man meets a girl, pays her additional visits, and gives his family some things.
-Sometimes the girl and the man decide to run away secretly with the intention of getting married without parental consent, and sometimes the girl is taken home after the man pays the bride price.
+The man meets a woman, pays her additional visits, and gives his family some things.
+Sometimes the woman and the man decide to run away secretly with the intention of getting married without parental consent, and sometimes the woman is taken home after the man pays the bride price.

 Kwase- Kemen: This is a type of marriage that is currently practiced in Tiv Land: bride-price marriage.
-After extensive courtship (Iye), the man visits the girl's family, pays the money, and offers the gifts the girl's family listed.
+After extensive courtship (Iye), the man visits the woman's family, pays the money, and offers the gifts the woman's family listed.